DataDima90/ai.github.io/_posts/2020-01-01-Microservice-with-docker-and-flask.md

 <a name="getstarted"></a>
 ## 1. Getting Started
-We will cover the following frameworks and topcis:
+We will cover the following frameworks and topics:
 - **Flask** is a popular Python framework for making web *APIs* which is popular amongst the machine learning community.
-- **Gunicorn** is a Python WSGI HTTP server and a common choice for self-hosting Flask aplication in production.
+- **Gunicorn** is a Python WSGI HTTP server and a common choice for self-hosting Flask application in production.
 Flask has a built-in WSGI (Server Gateway Interface) web server, but it is not secure or efficient and hence should NOT be used for production.
 - **Nginx** is our web server, which will handle all requests and act as a load balancer for the application.
 - **Docker** is a great way to make the API easy to deploy on any server.
 It is easily customizable to run with any configuration.
-Moreover, you can combine multiple instances of the docker container when you want to scale up your API.
+Moreover, we can combine multiple instances of the docker container when we want to scale up our Flask API.